Farmersville, California: History

-The history of Farmersville began in the 1850s.
-This early community was called Deep Creek, located near the present Deep Creek Cemetery.
+Founded in 1856, the early history of Farmersville began in the 1850s.
+The community was originally called Deep Creek, located near the present day Deep Creek Cemetery.
 There are headstones that date back to the 1850s.

 Farmersville's first school was built there to accommodate the farm children in the area.
 In the Fly family history, which is preserved in a book written about their travels to California, there is talk about attending the Deep Creek School in the 1860s.
 It was located East of the Cemetery.

 Until 1863, other residents living on the east side of the county traveled through Farmersville on the Visalia Road.
 They rode their horse-drawn wagons to get their mail, purchase supplies and bring their goods to sell.
 The trip was long, so many would stop at the Wiley Hinds farm, just south of present-day Farmersville, to ask to sleep in his barn and continue their trip home the next day.
 Wiley Hinds was a former slave, and came from Arkansas with his brother, Archibald, in 1858.
 He settled in Farmersville, purchased other parcels for farming, and became very prosperous.

-In 1866 two entrepreneurs, John Crowley and his brother in law Merrill Jasper opened a large general store in Farmersville.
-They wanted to capture the sales of residents on the east side of the county on their way to Visalia to get their mail.
+In 1866 two entrepreneurs, John Crowley and his brother-in-law Merrill Jasper opened a large general store in Farmersville.
+They wanted to capture the sales of residents from the east side of the county, on their way to Visalia to get their mail.
 Unfortunately, they were not successful.
-In 1868 their nephew and also store manager Thomas J. Brundage, purchased the business from them.
-During this time the application for the Post Office and the name of the town were finally approved by the US Government.
+In 1868 their nephew and also store manager Thomas J. Brundage, purchased the business.
+During this time the application for a post office and the name of the town were finally approved by the US Government.
 The store now became much more successful and eastern residents began to stop and pick up their mail.
 Mr. Brundage also had a lumber yard across the street from the general store.
 Oxen would pull the lumber shipment from the Sierra hills.
 Just east of the Brundage General Store was the Brown Hotel.
 It was constructed in 1870 for Edward Balaam and was later purchased by Charles Brown.
 The hotel was two stories and served meals to passengers during the horse changeover for the Overland Stage.
 Brown also owned the livery stable.
 The location of the Brundage General Merchandise store and the Brown Hotel is near what is now Sam's Foods Supermarket (old Nickel's Payless store), commemorated by a historic granite marker in the parking lot.